Spectroscopy of phase transitions for multiagent systems: The general framework

-Away from criticality, both the microscopic and macroscopic susceptibilities are analytic in the upper half of the $\omega$ complex plane.

-It is of interest here the case where poles appear in the real $\omega$ axis for $\tilde{\Gamma}_i(\omega)$ because the matrix $P_{ij}(\omega)$ becomes singular.
-As discussed in \cite{FirstPaper}, this corresponds to phase transitions originated by the coupling and do not show a divergence of correlation properties, because $\Gamma_i(\omega)$ is, instead, analytic in the upper complex $\omega$ plane.
-At the transition point, the usual dispersion relations need to be modified~\cite{FirstPaper,Lucarini2005}.
+As discussed in \cite{FirstPaper}, the critical behaviour of this class of multiagent systems, signified by the singular behaviour of the susceptibility, originates from two distinct physical phenomena that are associated to either the poles of $\Gamma_i(\omega)$ or $P_{ij}^{-1}(\omega)$.
+The case where $\Gamma_i(\omega)$ diverges pertains to the occurrence of critical transitions. \\ It is of interest here the case where poles appear in the real $\omega$ axis for $\tilde{\Gamma}_i(\omega)$ because the matrix $P^{-1}_{ij}(\omega)$ becomes singular.
+This corresponds to phase transitions originated by the coupling and do not show a divergence of correlation properties, because $\Gamma_i(\omega)$ is, instead, analytic in the upper complex $\omega$ plane.
+Equivalently, the spectral gap of $\mathcal{L}^+_{\langle x \rangle_0}$ remains finite at a phase transition.
+However, at the transition point, the usual dispersion relations need to be modified~\cite{FirstPaper,Lucarini2005}.
 The conditions underpinning the breakdown of linear response theory do not depend on the perturbation field $\mathbf{X}(\mathbf{x})$ nor on the choice of the observable ($\mathbf{x}$, in our case) and can be related to the spectral properties of a modified transfer operator~\cite{FirstPaper}.